-The oxygen sensor is located inside of the exhaust manifold of a vehicle.
+The oxygen sensor (aka: O2 sensor) is located inside of the exhaust manifold of a vehicle.
 Its purpose is to keep track of the level of oxygen which remains unburned in the exhaust system while exhaust is leaving the engine.
-That way, the fuel mixture of oxygen and gas can be assessed properly because it will tell the computer if there is too much oxygen or not enough.
-Then, whatever the sensor indicates, the computer will make the proper modifications so that more oxygen or less oxygen will be supplied.

 Oxygen Sensor Replacement Cost

 To replace an oxygen sensor, the average cost will likely end up somewhere in the range of $110 to $450 if you bring your vehicle to a mechanic.
 The price will heavily depend on the make and model of your vehicle as well as the shop you bring your vehicle to.